-A further target group includes donors, such as governments, foundations and international financial organizations, who may be inclined to support the realization of Farmers' Rights as set out in Article 9 of the International Treaty, for example by providing financial and/or non-monetary resources.
+A further target group includes donors, such as governments, foundations and international financial organizations, which may be inclined to support the realization of Farmers' Rights as set out in Article 9 of the International Treaty, for example by providing financial and/or non-monetary resources.

-Furthermore, Non-Contracting Parties and all other types of organizations working towards the realization of Farmers' Rights could also use the Options as a source of inspiration and guidance.
+In addition, Non-Contracting Parties and all other types of organization working towards the realization of Farmers' Rights could use the Options as a source of inspiration and guidance.